 Reserve Rates - The tool of monetary policy, according to which every commercial bank is required to keep the certain portion of its deposits with the central bank to avoid liquidity risk.
 The higher reserve rates, the more decreases in the money supply in the economy and vice versa.

 Resistance Level - The upper barrier of a trend (Buyers' ceiling).
 The level at which a current uptrend is expected to stop as the price rise encounters “resistance”.

 Retail Sales - A monthly report on the sales of retail goods and merchandise in a country.

 Reversal Patterns - In the forex market, a reversal refers to a change in the direction of a price trend, whereas the reversal pattern is a formation of the support and resistance, reversal candlesticks and various chart patterns that have or can cause a reversal in the price trend of a currency pair.
 For instance, in the candlestick analysis, the hammer, inverted hammer, shooting star and test bar are the few examples of a reversal pattern.

-- Foreign exchange risk management allows the trader to define himself as a trader in terms of risk vs. odds.
+Risk Management - Foreign exchange risk management allows the trader to define himself as a trader in terms of risk vs. odds.
 Smart risk management puts under control the levels of risks that the trader wishes to take throughout his trading.
 Risk management should determine your Forex trading strategies.
 It is designed to preserve the value of your currency inflows and investments, while enabling you to manage your initial trades.

 RSI (Relative Strength Index) - A technical indicator that works on a 0 to 100 scale.
 The area below 30 signals a buying opportunity and the area above 70 signals a selling opportunity.

 Safe Haven - The term safe haven refers to the situation when an investor looks for the safer assets to invest in at times of uncertainty in the market.
 As a result, we see a sell-off in the stock markets and increased demand for bullion & safe haven currencies.